Guns on Campus.

 “We would be safer.
 Armed students create a deterrent.
 Guns save lives.”

-“Arming drunk students is not a good idea.
+“Arming intoxicated students is not a good idea.
 The risk of accidents is way too high.”

 “Concealed carry holders go through extensive training to handle their weapons.
 They should be allowed to protect themselves.”